Has your vehicle been damaged or destroyed by another negligent driver, and now you are watching your medical bills pile up?

 We provide car crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
 Our Lubbock car accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.

+The top six causes of car crashes in Lubbock in 2021 were responsible for 2 out of 3 accidents in the city.
 The most common causes of car accidents reported by the Lubbock Police Department in 2021 were:

 After a traffic accident, Texas Transportation Code specifically allows a car accident to be investigated if personal injury, death, or property damage has occurred.
 This means that you are allowed to file a case against the responsible party if you are the victim in the car accident.